 - Download CSV from link below

-- Using Astro File Manager (or anything that can show hidden directories)
+- Use Astro File Manager (or any file management app that can show hidden directories)

 - Go to the downloaded CSV and copy it